thumb2086/Medication_reminder/README.md

 *   **Settings:**
     *   The settings page can be accessed via the settings icon on the toolbar.
     *   Supports light, dark, and system-following theme switching.
     *   **Character Theme:** The app's theme color is tied to the character selection.
-Choosing "Kuromi" switches the theme color to purple, while choosing "Chibi Maruko-chan" switches it to pink, adding a fun, interactive element.
+Choosing "Kuromi" switches the theme color to purple, "My Melody" to pink, and "Cinnamoroll" to blue, adding a fun, interactive element.
     *   **Engineering Mode:** A switch in the settings allows developers to enable engineering mode, which can be used to trigger special debugging functions on the pillbox.

 ## Instructions for Use